Surge protector: Quarter-wave coaxial surge arrester

-Used in RF signal transmission paths, this technology features a tuned quarter-wavelength short-circuit stub that allows it to pass a bandwidth of frequencies, but presents a short to any other signals, especially down towards DC.
-The passbands can be narrowband (about ±5% to ±10% bandwidth) or wideband (above ±25% to ±50% bandwidth).
-Quarter-wave coax surge arrestors have coaxial terminals, compatible with common coax cable connectors (especially N or 7-16 types).
-They provide the most rugged available protection for RF signals above 400 MHz; at these frequencies they can perform much better than the gas discharge cells typically used in the universal/broadband coax surge arrestors.
-Quarter-wave arrestors are useful for telecommunications applications, such as Wi-Fi at 2.4 or 5 GHz but less useful for TV/CATV frequencies.
-Since a quarter-wave arrestor shorts out the line for low frequencies, it is not compatible with systems which send DC power for a LNB up the coaxial downlink.
+Used in radio frequency (RF) signal transmission paths, this technology features a tuned quarter-wavelength short-circuit stub that allows it to pass a band of frequencies, but presents a short to any other signals, especially DC.
+This passband can be narrowband (about ±5% to ±10% bandwidth) or wideband (above ±25% to ±50% bandwidth).
+Quarter-wave coax surge arresters have coaxial terminals, compatible with common coaxial cable connectors (especially N or 7-16 types).
+They provide the most rugged available protection for RF signals above 400 MHz; at these frequencies, they can perform much better than the gas discharge cells typically used in the universal/broadband coax surge arresters.
+Quarter-wave arresters are useful for telecommunications applications, such as Wi-Fi at 2.4 or 5 GHz, but less useful for TV/CATV frequencies.
+Since a quarter-wave arrester shorts out the line for low frequencies, it is not compatible with systems that send DC power for a LNB up the coaxial downlink.